dallasbrittany/news-crawler/README.md

 python main.py cli --crawler body --include climate --timeout 30  # Stop after 30 seconds
 ```

+Required arguments:
+- `--include`: List of keywords to include in the search (required)

 Optional arguments:
 - `--max_articles`: Maximum number of articles to retrieve (default: unlimited)
 - `--days_back`: Number of days back to search (default: 7)
-- `--include`: List of keywords to include in the search
-- `--exclude`: List of keywords to exclude from the search
+- `--exclude`: List of keywords to exclude from the search (only works with URL crawler)
 - `--timeout`: Maximum number of seconds to run the query (optional, no default timeout)
 - `--sources`: List of news sources to crawl (e.g., TheNewYorker, TheGuardian).
 If not specified, uses all US, UK, Australian, and Canadian sources